psychemedia/eurydice-resources/resources/fundraising_relief.md

 The Mansion House, Eurydice relief fund to Monday evening had reached the sum of £4,700.

 ---

+TEXT

+As well as subscriptions, the fundraising effort was supported by various fundraising events.

+---

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18780511/028/0006
 Isle of Wight Observer
 Saturday 11 May 1878